 Justin Quenneville – General Manager / Head Coach

-Justin enters his 4th full season as head coach of the Metro Jets (NA3HL), after taking over two months into the 2013-14 campaign.
+Justin enters his 5th full season as Head Coach and GM of the Metro Jets (NA3HL), after taking over two months into the 2013-14 campaign.

 He also served as associate head coach of the No. 1 nationally-ranked Honeybaked 2000 AAA Team (2015 State/National Champions) and is a scout for the Lone Star Brahmas (14-15 NAHL South Division Season Champs).
 In his first season with Metro, he helped guide the Jets to the playoffs, while promoting multiple players to the NAHL/USHL/University.
-The Last three season he guided the Jets to East Division Regular Season Titles, Division Playoff Championships and three straight Silver Cup Appearances (2015-16 + 2016-17 National Champion Runner-Up).
+The last four seasons he guided the Jets to East Division Regular Season Titles, Division Playoff Championships and three straight Silver Cup Appearances (2015-16 + 2016-17 National Champion Runner-Up).
 The team also produced more NAHL opportunities than any other team in Junior A for the 4th straight season.
-He was also named back to back Coach of The Year (2016, 2017), GM of the Year (2017) and Organization of the Year (2016, 2017) as well as representing Top Prospects teams (2011 NAHL U18, 2016 East, 2017 East, 2018 East).
+He was also named back to back Coach of The Year (2016, 2017), GM of the Year (2017) and 2x Organization of the Year (2016, 2017) as well as representing Top Prospects teams (2011 NAHL U18, 2016 East, 2017 East, 2018 East).
 In 2016-17 the Jets also set a new USAH record of 47 straight wins in the regular season and finished undefeated with a perfect 47-0-0.
 A USAH and Canada Hockey junior record.

 Prior to moving to Michigan for family reasons, he spent three years with the Corpus Christi IceRays (NAHL) as the head coach/director of hockey operations.
 Justin guided the 2011-12 team to setting a new franchise record for home wins with 17.
 In his second season, he was honored by being named head coach of the U18 Selects in the NAHL Top Prospects event in Troy, Mich.
 In 2012-13, he guided the team to its first ever NAHL postseason berth and over the course of three full seasons, built a developing powerhouse that saw more than 40 players commit to NCAA programs, one NHL draft pick, two NHL contracts, six USHL draft picks and more call-ups to the USHL/CHL than any other program in three years.